 In accordance with USEO 13045, this analysis includes demographic analysis, review of project alternatives in relation to schools and childcare facilities, and a qualitative assessment of whether the project would result in children's environmental health and safety risks.
 The analysis presented in this appendix supports the California HSR, Palmdale to Burbank Section EIR/EIS.
 The analysis relies on detailed technical analysis in a number of the technical reports prepared to support the California HSR, Palmdale to Burbank Section EIR/EIS.
-The following environmental topics would have the greatest potential effect children's health and safety:
+The California HSR, Palmdale to Burbank Section EIR/EIS.
+The california HSR, Palmdale to Burbank Section EIR/EIS.

-- Section 3.2, Transportation. - Section 3.3, Air Quality and Global Climate Change. - Section 3.4, Noise and Vibration. - Section 3.5 Electromagnetic Fields and Electromagnetic Interference (EMF/EMI). - Section 3.8, Hydrology and Water Resources. - Section 3.10, Hazardous Materials and Wastes. - Section 3.11, Safety and Security. - Section 3.12, Socioeconomics, Communities, and Environmental Justice. - Section 3.15 Parks, Recreation, and Open Space.
+- Section 3.2, Transportation. - Section 3.3, Air Quality and Global Climate Change. - Section 3.4, Noise and Vibration. - Section 3.5 Electromagnetic Fields and Electromagnetic Interference (EMF/EMI). - Section 3.8, Hydrology and Water Resources. - Section 3.10, Hazardous Materials and Wastes. - Section 3.11, Safety and Security. - Section 3.12, Socioeconomics, Communities, and Environmental Justice.

+• Section 3.15 Parks, Recreation, and Open Space.